pawal/torrent-tracker/README.md

 ```

 The keyword opens the record and the words after it name the endpoints, most
 preferred first.
-A record naming none says the host runs no trackers, which is
+A record naming none says the host runs no trackers, the
-the closest thing the protocol has to an opt-out — there is no DENY keyword, so
+protocol's nearest thing to an opt-out.
+There is no DENY keyword, so `DENY ALL`
-`DENY ALL` means what a bare `BITTORRENT` means: those are two unrecognised
-words, and unrecognised words are ignored by design.
+means what a bare `BITTORRENT` means: unrecognised words, ignored by design.

-This is worth honouring for its own sake, and it is the one thing a tracker
-operator can do to be left alone by a monitor that never announces.
-A denying
-host stops being probed, drops off every client list, and has its open probe
+A denying host stops being probed, drops off every client list, and has its open
-intervals closed rather than left to imply we are still measuring it.

-**It flags rather than deletes, which is where this parts company with
-newTrackon**, whose denial removes the tracker outright.
-The spec's own security
+probe intervals closed.

-note is the reason: an ISP can block a tracker by injecting the record.
-Deleting
+**It flags rather than deletes**, since an ISP can block a tracker by injecting
-on the strength of one DNS answer would let anyone in the resolution path erase
+the record and one DNS answer should not let anyone in the resolution path
-history, so the name, its addresses and everything measured before it are kept
+erase history.
+The name, its addresses and everything measured before are kept,
 and the reason is shown on its page.

-**A UDP preference is adopted as an endpoint.** It names a transport and a port
+**A UDP preference is adopted as an endpoint**, which makes a name added bare
-exactly, so a name that was added bare — with no announce URL and therefore
-nothing to probe — becomes probeable on the operator's own say-so.
-A `TCP:`
+probeable on the operator's own say-so. `TCP:` names a port without saying
-preference names a port without saying whether it speaks HTTP or HTTPS, and
+whether it speaks HTTP or HTTPS, so those are recorded and not adopted.
+Nothing
-guessing wrong records a dead endpoint for a live tracker, so those are kept in
-the record and not adopted.
-Nothing is ever removed on the strength of a record:
+is ever removed on the strength of a record: a measured working endpoint
-an endpoint we have measured working outranks a list of ports.
+outranks a list of ports.

-34 of the 300 names on the seed list publish one, 28 of them naming a UDP port,
-5 naming only TCP, and one denying outright.
-Between them the 34 records carry
-exactly three words the spec does not define — `HTTPS:443`, `DENY` and `ALL` —
-and all three are read as the comments they are.

-The same rules as everywhere else apply to the lookup.
-A SERVFAIL or a timeout
-leaves the stored record alone, since a query that could not be answered is not
-an answer of "no record"; NOERROR and NXDOMAIN are authoritative and do clear
+A SERVFAIL or timeout leaves the stored record alone; NOERROR and NXDOMAIN clear
 it.
-Publishing, moving or withdrawing a record is a `bep34_added`,
-`bep34_changed` or `bep34_removed` in the feed.
-The query rides along with the
+Changes are `bep34_added`, `bep34_changed` and `bep34_removed`.
+The query
-A and AAAA lookups each pass, so it costs one more question per name per hour
+rides along with the A and AAAA lookups — one more question per name per hour,
-and does not touch the tracker at all.
+and it never touches the tracker.

+34 of the 300 seed names publish a record: 28 name a UDP port, 5 name only TCP,
+one denies outright.
+Between them they carry three words the spec does not
+define — `HTTPS:443`, `DENY` and `ALL` — all read as the comments they are.

 ### What software is answering

-No tracker discloses a version, and BEP 15 has nowhere to put one.
-But the HTTP
+No tracker discloses a version, but the HTTP reply the prober already fetched
-reply the prober already fetched carries a fingerprint: the failure text an
+carries a fingerprint: the failure text an implementation chose, or the shape of
-implementation chose, or the shape of the dict it returned, are literals in its
-source.
-Recording them costs no extra request:
+the dict it returned, are literals in its source.
+Recording them costs no extra
+request:

 ```
 26  no info_hash parameter supplied                          (opentracker)